michau132/DragNDrop/README.md

 ## Description
 App which show name, type, size, geolocation of picture.
-It accepcts only images, on other files it would be an error.
-Files without geolocation also throws error.
-When image is loaded it shows on map position where picture was taken.
-It throws an error even if the size is bigger than 1MB.
+It accepcts only images.
+Also map is bounding whenever GPS coordinates are changing.
+There would be an error if:
+ + file is not image
+ + file is an image but it hasn't geolocation
+ + file size is bigger than 1MB

 ## Tech stack